-There are several companies which run the twice-daily boat tours.
 We used Motobarca Desiree, which currently ranks #1 on TripAdvisor for things to do in Vieste.

-The cost is no more than $20 per person (not including lunch) and the information presented on the tours is only offered in Italian.
+The cost is no more than $20 per person (not including lunch), and the information presented on the tours is only offered in Italian.